-She is a member of the Remuneration Committee, the Nomination Committee and the Audit & Risk Committee.
+She is a member of the Remuneration and Nomination Committee and the Audit and Risk Committee.

-Ms Stubbs holds a listed company directorship in Inghams Group Limited.
-She is also currently a director of HMC Funds Management Limited (as the responsible entity of the HomeCo Daily Needs REIT).
+Ms Stubbs is currently a director of HMC Funds Management Limited (as the responsible entity of the HomeCo Daily Needs REIT).

 During the last 3 years, Ms Stubbs also held listed company directorships in: